-This article is a guide for performing a TimeXtender upgrade.
+This article is a guide for performing an ODX and TimeXtender upgrade.
 If you are interested in learning what has changed in the software, you can review the Release Notes.

 - Activate the Software